 Jeanne S McPherson, PhD

-The Collaborative Service Edge:
+The Collaborative Team Edge:

 Who should take this seminar?

-In this seminar, you will learn specifics:
+In this seminar you will learn specifics:

-You will receive concepts, application, and practice:
+You will receive concepts, application/practice, and customized coaching:

 2-day seminar with 3 hours of optional coaching as follow-up to integrate the concepts.
 Suggested for up to 25 participants